Vivikills/Zaletkina/README.md

-Here is a solution to training problems in C++.
-A description of the tasks can be found here:
+In the repository you can find С++ task and solutions to them.
+Description of the tasks is below:

 3. Write a program Hello, world! in C-style (using stdio.h and printf())
 5. Write a program Hello, world! in C++-style, i.e. using iostream and std::cout